 - Create a CoS configuration based on a set of design requirements.

-- Individuals responsible for configuring and monitoring devices running the Junos OS, especially those in a service provider environment.
+This course benefits individuals responsible for configuring and monitoring devices running the Junos OS, especially those in a service provider environment.
 It also benefits individuals responsible for designing networks containing devices running the Junos OS.

 Follow on Courses